apache/tez/docs/src/site/markdown/localmode.md

 -   The ObjectRegistry will work within a single task, when running in Local Mode.
 The behaviour would be different on a real cluster, where it would work across tasks which share the same container.

+Local Mode with External Services

+-   When running in local mode, regular container execution is converted to run within the same process, instead of launching containers.
+-   Execution that is configured to run in external services is unaffected, and an attempt is made to make use of these external services for execution.
+    If configured in this manner, make sure that the external services are running when attempting to use local mode.